fridgerage2023/.github/README.md

 1. **Reduce Global Food Waste 🗑️**: Every year, millions of tons of food go to waste.
 Our app strives to cut down this wastage by helping you make the most out of your leftovers.

 2. **Elevate Your Cooking Experience 👩‍🍳**: Our aesthetically pleasing interactive interfaces and top-notch user experience aim to make cooking less of a chore and more of an enjoyable activity.

-3. **Contribute to Global Food Security 🌾**: We are committed to translating our business success into meaningful societal impact.
-The profits we generate are reinvested in initiatives aimed at combatting global hunger.
-With Fridge Rage, you're not just enriching your meals—you're contributing to a world where everyone has access to food.

 ---

 ## General Implementation 🛠️